Chapter 9. Connection Points

 (discussed in AppendixD, “Attributed ATL”).
 Attributed ATL inserts a second

 connection point map into your class.
-The check for an offset of -2
+The check for an offset of -2 is used to signal that it’s time to jump from the

 standard connection point map into the attributed map.
 This is done